AdaCore/training_material/courses/spark_for_ada_programmers/060_contracts.rst

 'Old
 ------

-* Denotes the value of a parameter or a name (variable, function) before the call to the subprogram
+* Denotes the value of a parameter or a name (variable, function call) before the call to the subprogram
 * Is only available in the expression of a postcondition
 * Forbidden for limited types
 * At implementation level performs a copy of the value, to be used for the check afterwards